pjbakker/flexible-seo-hugo/README.md

 By default a breadcrumb bar is shown at the top of each page other than Home.
 You can disable showing the breadcrumb bar at a site or page level by setting `showBreadcrumbs` to `false`.

+## CSS adaption

+After Bootstrap and this theme's CSS file (*/static/css/theme.css*), the empty local CSS file (*/static/css/local.css*) is included which you can override in your own site.

 ## Enabling Analytics

 Assuming you already signed up for [Google Analytics](https://www.google.com/analytics/), you can add your Google Tracking ID to the `googleAnalytics` parameter in `config.toml`.
 It will then automatically include Google Analytics code in your site.